spatstat/spatstat.random/README.md

 - generating random tessellations

 - generating random images (random noise, random mosaics).

+Exceptions:

+- generation of determinantal point processes is provided in `spatstat.model`

+- generation of quasi-random patterns is provided in `spatstat.geom`

 The reorganisation of `spatstat` into a family of packages is described on the GitHub repository